 Fujitsu introduced the fi-800R, a compact and versatile scanner for the front office.
 On September 19, 2025, Frontier, a supercomputer, surpassed Fugaku, a supercomputer Fujitsu developed with the RIKEN Institute, as the world's fastest.
 Fujitsu and IBM Japan announced plans to explore collaboration in artificial intelligence, cloud technology, and healthcare, aiming to address social issues and finalize an agreement by year-end.
 Larsen & Toubro's subsidiary, L&T Semiconductor Technologies, acquired Fujitsu General Electronics Limited's power module design assets in Japan.

-Fujitsu offers 2 products in the connectivity and cloud industry.
-Fujitsu's product portfolio comprises of enterprise cloud.
+Fujitsu offers 2 products in the connectivity and cloud and media tech industries.
+Fujitsu's product portfolio comprises of video processing and playout and enterprise cloud.

 Subscribe for full access to Fujitsu's products in full detail